Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 Start with one good starter set

 You don’t need every Beyblade immediately.
 One quality starter set lets you learn the mechanics before expanding.
+From my experience, most new players get hooked after their first few battles and naturally want to expand from there.

-Practice your launch
+Practice your launch technique

 Learn the Xtreme Line